Work with code and text, run processes, and automate tasks using Claude Desktop's subscription model - no per-token API charges.

 Getting started with Desktop Commander MCP is quick and easy

-There are multiple options how to install DesktopCommanderMCP
+There are multiple options for installing DesktopCommanderMCP

 Install automatically via Smithery: